Jwscott22/conf-cli/README.md

  `conf-cli -u myuser -p mypass -h http://docs.myco.com 'conf-cli utility'`

 Outputs the page html and images in a subdirectory named after the page ID in confluence.

+Installation

+Download and from the directory with the package.json run.

+`npm install`

+Link to a directory on your path if requred, or run localy with ./